Preparing for the Worst: How to Respond to an Active Shooter II

 This article assumes you are not armed and not equipped or trained to fight back.
 This is the information you need to share with kids or people who don’t carry, or to bear in mind if you are visiting an establishment which bans personal firearms (i.e. the places most likely to be targeted.)
 Importantly, have a plan for any situation and always have an exit plan in your head.

-This summer, deadly terrorist attacks and crimes have taken place across the world and have many wondering how they can be safe even in the United States or Western Europe.
+Deadly terrorist attacks, homicidal maniacs and criminals continue to launch attacks across the world and have many wondering how they can be safe even in the United States or Western Europe.

-This violence has been conducted with a range of weapons—including a suicide bomb in Ansbach, Germany, a truck in Nice, France, a rifle at the Pulse nightclub in Orlando, Florida, and a pistol in Munich, Germany, last weekend.
-While most of these are clear cases of terrorism, the investigation is still ongoing in Munich.
+This violence has been conducted with a range of weapons—including a suicide bomb in Ansbach, Germany, a truck in Nice, France, a rifle at the Pulse nightclub in Orlando, Florida, schools across our nation, and a pistol in Munich, Germany.

 Such violence will likely continue and every American should take the time to think about what they would do if they found themselves in danger.
 Specifically, do you know what you would do if you were in an active shooter situation?